-Depreciation is a tax deduction for the gradual wear and tear of a building and the fixtures and fittings within it.
+Depreciation is a tax deduction for the gradual wear and tear of an income producing building and its assets over time.

-It’s often missed by agribusiness owners because it’s considered to be a non-cash deduction, meaning you don’t need to spend money in order to be eligible to claim it.
-In fact, research has shown that 80 per cent of investors are missing out on the depreciation deductions they’re entitled to.
+It’s often missed by agribusiness owners because it’s a non-cash deduction, meaning you don’t need to spend money in order to claim it.
+In fact, research has shown that 80 per cent of owners are missing out on the depreciation deductions they’re entitled to.

-Depreciation can be claimed for a building’s structure via capital works deductions and for the plant and equipment assets contained within the property.
+A deduction can be claimed for any building structure via capital works deductions and depreciaiton can be claimed for the plant and equipment assets.

 Plant and equipment assets refer to items which can be easily removed from the property and have a limited effective life as set by the ATO.

 While most fixtures and fittings can be depreciated following standard procedure, certain assets used in agribusinesses must be calculated using special rules.
 These assets are as follows.

 Water facilities used to conserve or convey water

 Primary producers can fully deduct capital expenditure on a water facility if the expense was incurred on or after 7:30pm AEST on 12 May 2015.
 Primary producers fully deduct the expenditure in the income year in which they incurred it.
 The total deduction cannot be more than the amount of the capital expenditure.

 No deduction is available for capital expenditure incurred on acquiring a second-hand commercial water facility unless you can show that no one else has deducted or could deduct an amount for earlier capital expenditure on the construction, manufacture or previous acquisition of the water facility.